Advancement

 Effects of Infamy

-Once you reach 25 Infamy, it’s possible that anyone who encounters you (and learns your name) has heard of you; a result of (35 - your Infamy /10) or better on a Research roll means they know basic information like your village, rank, and bounty, and possibly a general idea of your reputation.
+Once you reach 25 Infamy, it’s possible that anyone who encounters you and learns your name (and has a bingo book) has heard of you; a result of (35 - your Infamy /10) or better on a Research roll means they know basic information like your village, rank, and bounty, and possibly a general idea of your reputation.
 Infamy can also attract other sorts of… unwanted attention.

 Logs